 Getting the homepage design right often requires paying a huge amount of attention to the header section.
 After all, it is what visitors’ eyes are first drawn to and plays a huge part in whether or not they decide to stay.

-Another crucial detail that you have to watch out for in your homepage design is the value proposition, which acts as a sneak peek that visitors can use to gauge whether or not your website is worth their time.
+Digital marketing strategies courses by The Digital Marketing Institute say that “another crucial detail that you have to watch out for in your homepage design is the value proposition, which acts as a sneak peek that visitors can use to gauge whether or not your website is worth their time.”
 The value proposition requires concise and convincing copy that reels in a user’s attention, cater to their curiosity and tells them all they need to know about what your business does and how it can help them.

 DETAIL #3: The details